Journey aftercare

 Many things have shifted in your system, consciously and unconsciously.
 New neural pathways have been made in your brain, literally – let that sink in for a moment!
 Sacred plants and fungi can be life changing, and integrating your journey successfully is the key to allowing the results to affect your future self positively.

 Good aftercare is a crucial part of the journey to integration.
-The afterglow may last a few days or weeks, but sooner or later reality sets in, and old patterns and habits take hold again.
+The afterglow may last a few days or weeks, but sooner or later reality sets in, and old patterns and familiar habits take hold again.
+Without concerted, continued effort to ingrain emerging perspectives, the mind will likely revert to previous state of being.
 You find yourself now in sacred cocooning time.

 Instead of questioning the depth of the experience or forgetting important parts of it, we want to help you to put conscious effort into continuing and deepening the work and finding ways to incorporate your discoveries.

 Integration involves the practice of mindfulness and deliberate nurturing, aimed at translating the insights and revelations gained from psychedelic experiences into tangible, everyday life.
-This could simply mean introducing new healthy habits into your days.
+This could simply imply introducing new healthy habits into your days, but it could also mean going deeper into revealed hurts or self-sabotaging patterns through somatic therapy.

 We would like to share this aftercare guideline with you, in order to facilitate the grounding and integration process.

 • Stay quiet and introspective; don’t over-share your experience with loved ones just yet as you might lose some vital insights.
-Stay off your phone as you can.
+Stay off your phone as much as you can.

 • Refrain from being with people from outside the medicine circle as much as possible.